Khantanjil/steam-bot/README.md

-And save it and go again to folder location "cd/users/youraccount/desktop/steam-bot-master" cmd and write node steam.js When appears Steam guard code: write the steam guard
+And save it and go again to folder location "cd/users/youraccount/desktop/steam-bot-master" cmd and write node steam.js When appears Steam guard code: write the steam guard When the output is showed "yes" means that correctly work